sagemath/sage-archive-2023-02-01/README.md

 Relocation
 ----------

-It used to be possible to move the `sage-x.y.z/` directory anywhere you want, however, this is no longer supported.
+It is not supported to move the `SAGE_ROOT` or `SAGE_LOCAL` directory after starting the build.
+If you do move the directories, you will have to rebuilt Sage again from scratch.

-If you copy the sage script or make a symbolic link to it, you should modify the script to reflect this (as instructed at the top of the script).
+If you copy the `sage` script or make a symbolic link to it, you should modify the script to reflect this (as instructed at the top of the script).
 It is important that the path to Sage does not have any spaces and non-ASCII characters in it.

 For a system-wide installation, you have to build Sage as a "normal" user and then as root you can change permissions.
 Afterwards, you need to start up Sage as root at least once prior to using the system-wide Sage as a normal user.
 See the [Installation Guide](https://doc.sagemath.org/html/en/installation/source.html#installation-in-a-multiuser-environment) for further information.

-If you find anything that doesn't work correctly after you moved the directory, please email the [sage-support mailing list](https://groups.google.com/group/sage-support).

 Redistribution
 --------------